Archit1231/whack-a-mole-/README.md

 The code is divided into the following key sections:

-• Initialization: Pin modes and variables are set.
+**• Initialization**: Pin modes and variables are set.

-• Random LED Activation: An LED is turned on randomly using the random() function.
+**• Random LED Activation**: An LED is turned on randomly using the random() function.

-• Input Monitoring: Button states are continuously checked using digitalRead().
+**• Input Monitoring**: Button states are continuously checked using digitalRead().

-• Scoring Logic: When the correct button is pressed while the corresponding LED is on, the score is incremented.
+**• Scoring Logic**: When the correct button is pressed while the corresponding LED is on, the score is incremented.

-• Feedback: A tone is played on the buzzer, and score is optionally updated on the LCD.
+**• Feedback**: A tone is played on the buzzer, and score is optionally updated on the LCD.

+## Result Summary

+The Whack-a-Mole game built using the Arduino Nano microcontroller was thoroughly tested to evaluate its functional performance and user experience.
+The system successfully demonstrated the core game mechanics by randomly lighting up LEDs to represent moles and accurately detecting button presses corresponding to these LEDs.
+Real-time feedback was delivered through a buzzer and an optional LCD screen displaying the player’s score.
+The response time window of 1.5 seconds per mole provided a suitable challenge, encouraging quick reactions while maintaining playability.
+Testing under continuous operation revealed consistent, reliable performance without hardware malfunctions or software errors.

+## References

+The development of the Arduino Nano-based Whack-a-Mole game was greatly supported by several online resources, tutorials, and open-source community contributions.
+A key reference that provided the foundation for the overall game logic and hardware setup was the Instructables tutorial titled Simon/Whack-a-Mole Game Using Arduino [1].
+This tutorial offered a step-by-step guide for interfacing LEDs and push buttons with an Arduino, and for programming a reaction-time game using simple C code.
+Further simplification and adaptation of the logic were based on the project documented by 101 Computing, titled Arduino Whack-a-Mole Game [2].
+This source explained the implementation of the Whack-a-Mole concept using minimal components, making it particularly helpful for adapting the project to the Arduino Nano’s pin constraints and size.